adamscharf/eatbetterlifestyle/docs/resources.md

-Here’s a starting list of materials to check out.
-I think you’ll find these resources contain a LOT of compelling evidence in favor of a wfbp diet.
-Let me know if you have any questions… we love sharing our experiences and helping others out.
+# Resources

-I would recommend checking out the “Forks over Knives” documentary first.
-It’s going to be the quickest and a fairly comprehensive overview for you.
-The books are great but obviously will take longer to read than watching a 1.5 hr movie.
+Here are all of the latest tools, and then some, that brought me to where I am today.
+It may seem like an overwhelming amount of information but I would recommend just starting with either "Forks Over Knives" or "What the Health", then going from there.

-The book that got us started was "Engine 2 Diet".
+The book that got me started was "The Engine 2 Diet"

 ## Documentaries

 ### [Forks Over Knives][fok-film]

 A GREAT overview of wfpb diet.
 You could definitely start here and get a good foundation of knowledge.

 ### [What the Health][what-the-health]

 Follow up to Cowspiracy and investigates the influence of Meat/Dairy/Big Pharma companies over the health industry.

 ### [Cowspiracy][cowspiracy]

 Talks about the big players in Meat and Dairy and how much control they really have

 ### [PlantPureNation][plant-pure-nation]

 ### [From The Ground Up][from-the-ground-up]